alexmill/techcamp_2017/README.md

 ```bash
 $ bash intro.sh {YourName}
 ```
+Note that files that end in `.sh` are called "shell scripts", and they are simply comprised of commands that can be run in the bash shell.
+Try and figure out how I wrote the `intro.sh` script; I will explain if you are curious!

 **If you want to try Git with RStudio**
 - Look into this tutorial: [http://r-bio.github.io/intro-git-rstudio/](http://r-bio.github.io/intro-git-rstudio/)